rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 ## Why Metal Seed Backup?

-A metal seed backup ensures your Bitcoin seed phrase withstands disasters that would destroy paper or digital backups.
+A metal backup ensures your Bitcoin seed phrase withstands disasters that would destroy paper or digital backups.
 By stamping your seed phrase into stainless steel or titanium, you create a resilient, long-term artifact.